AdobeDocs/experience-manager-learn.en/help/assets/advanced/metadata-driven-permissions.md

 Access to an AEM as a Cloud Service environment updated to the latest version is required for setting up metadata-driven permissions.

-## Development steps
+## OSGi configuration {#configure-permissionable-properties}

-To implement Metadata-Driven Permissions:
+To implement Metadata-Driven Permissions a developer must deploy an OSGi configuration to AEM as a Cloud Service, that enables specific asset metadata properties to power metadata-driven permissions.

 1. Determine which asset metadata properties will be used for access control.
+The property names are the JCR property names on the asset's `jcr:content/metadata` resource.
 In our case it going to be a property called `status`.
-1. Create an OSGi configuration `com.adobe.cq.dam.assetmetadatarestrictionprovider.impl.DefaultRestrictionProviderConfiguration.cfg.json` in your project.
+1. Create an OSGi configuration `com.adobe.cq.dam.assetmetadatarestrictionprovider.impl.DefaultRestrictionProviderConfiguration.cfg.json` in your AEM Maven project.
-1. Paste the following JSON into the created file
+1. Paste the following JSON into the created file:

     ```json
     {